 The judges are looking to reward the submissions that most persuasively and thoroughly establish the link between research and performance.

-The submissions will be reviewed by an international jury of specialists, who will select a shortlist of three finalists to present their submissions at the ESOMAR Annual Congress*.
-A reserve candidate will also be chosen, in the event that one of the three selected finalists cannot participate.
-The jury, which will be chaired by the President or Vice President of ESOMAR, will then select a winner from the three finalists.
+The submissions will be reviewed by an international jury of specialists, who will select a shortlist of finalists to present their submissions at the ESOMAR Annual Congress.
+Finalists will be ranked as Bronze or Silver with the winner receiving a Gold rank.
+The jury will be chaired by the President or Vice President of ESOMAR.

-The winning submission will be announced during the Awards Ceremony at the Congress.
+The ranking of the finalists will be announced during the Awards Ceremony at the Congress.